forta-network/docs/docs/what-is-forta.md

 If you are an independent dev that wants to develop detection bots, you can visit Forta’s [Bot Development Marketplace](https://forta.notion.site/Agent-Development-Marketplace-f8584bee618746319e9615f7a045df37) to discover RFPs, apply for Grants or participate in Forta Development Contests, which are announced in the [Forta Discord](https://discord.com/invite/KACdTEutQq).

+### Detection Bots

+Detection bots refer to a set of code scripts within a Docker container that process some blockchain data (i.e. a block or transaction) and detect specific threat conditions (e.g. whether a flash loan attack occured, or whether a particular account balance fell below some threshold).
+Bots emit alerts for their findings.
+Bots are executed by scan nodes.
+To learn more about bots, see our [FAQ](faq.md#what-makes-a-good-bot) section.

+### Scan Nodes

+A scan node is a specific type of Forta node that executes detection bots for every transaction and every new block on a specific blockchain network (may also be mempool or simulated network).
+The scan node manages and coordinates bots (e.g. by instantiating and running bots, and restarting bots that become unresponsive).
+The scan node ferries blockchain data to bots to process the transaction/block.
+To learn more about scan nodes, see our [FAQ](faq.md#how-do-i-run-a-scan-node) section.

 ## Types of monitoring

 ### Operational monitoring